antoprince001/aquaponics_iotSolution/README.md

 # aquaponics-web_iotsolution

-Dedicated website that utilizes sensors to collect temperature,light and water quality which is used to perform statistical analysis and predict future values that can help automate the parameters.
+Aquaponics is a food production system that combines aquaculture with hydraponics.

+This web application acts a admin console to monitor the sensor readings of the farm.

+Backend: Flask framework
+Frontend: Html, CSS, Bootstrap

+Features

+  * Utilizes BoltIoT sensors to track the temperature and light intensity.

+  * OpenWeatherAPI is used to gain insight about the weather conditions to help farmers.